-This chapter describes ASC procedures for resolving findings in single audit reports that impact ASC funds.
+This chapter describes ASC procedures for resolving findings in Single Audit reports that impact ASC funds.

-8.2 What are single audit reports?
+8.2 What are Single Audit reports?

-The Single Audit Act of 1984, as amended (31 U.S.C. § Chapter 75), requires recipients of federal financial assistance that expend more than \$750,000 of the assistance in any year to obtain an organization-wide audit.
-The results of these audits are presented in reports referred to as single audits.
+The Single Audit Act of 1984, as amended (31 U.S.C. § Chapter 75), requires recipients of federal financial assistance that expend more than \$750,000 of the assistance in any year to obtain an organization-wide audit following specific procedures designed to determine appropriate accounting for federal funds.
+The results of these audits are presented in reports referred to as Single Audits.
 Key audit requirements are as follows:

 - A. The audit is arranged for and issued by the recipient.
-The cost of the single audit is an allowable cost to federal contracts and grants. - B. The audit must be conducted in accordance with Generally Accepted Government Auditing Standards and cover the organization's financial statements and schedule of federal awards. - C. The auditor must determine whether the financial statements are presented fairly in all material respects in accordance with generally accepted accounting principles and whether the schedule of federal assistance is presented fairly in relation to the financial statements and schedule of federal awards. - D. The audit report must contain: - 1.
+The cost of the audit is an allowable cost to federal contracts and grants. - B. The audit must be conducted in accordance with Generally Accepted Government Auditing Standards and cover the organization's financial statements and schedule of federal awards. - C. The auditor must determine whether the financial statements are presented fairly in all material respects in accordance with generally accepted accounting principles and whether the schedule of federal assistance is presented fairly in relation to the financial statements and schedule of federal awards. - D. The audit report must contain: - 1.
 An opinion on the financial statements; - 2.
 A report on internal controls related to the financial statements and schedule of federal awards; - 3.
 A report on compliance with laws, regulations, and the provisions of contracts and grant agreements; noncompliance which could have a material effect on the financial statements; - 4.
 An opinion as to whether the auditee complied with laws, regulations, and the provisions of contracts or grant agreements which could have a direct and material effect on each major federal program, and where applicable, refer to a separate schedule of findings and questions costs; and

-- 5. A schedule of findings and questioned costs. - E. The audit should be completed within nine months after the close of the organization's fiscal period. - F. Recipients send electronic copies of their single audits to the Federal Audit Clearinghouse where they are made available to federal agencies and Inspectors General.
+- 5. A schedule of findings and questioned costs. - E. The audit should be completed within nine months after the close of the organization's fiscal period. - F. Recipients send electronic copies of their Single Audits to the Federal Audit Clearinghouse where they are made available to federal agencies and Inspectors General.